qlik-oss/corectl/docs/corectl_fields.md

 ### Options

 ```
   -h, --help    help for fields
+  -q, --quiet   Only print IDs.
+Useful for scripting
 ```

 ### Options inherited from parent commands